-Connecting data is a mean feat.
+Connecting data is no mean feat.
 It requires a combination of technical knowledge of the systems used to collect the data and input from business departments as to which data can actually belong in a connected set.

 In this case, you are merging apples and oranges to create a new superfruit, but you need it to look and taste good, not just be a merger of the two fruits.

 Some examples of connected data sets could include: